-G0 Please provide the URL of your institution's net price calculator: https://hamilton.studentaidcalculator.com/survey.aspx Provide 2012-2013 academic year costs of attendance for the following categories that are
+G0 Please provide the URL of your institution's net price calculator: https://hamilton.studentaidcalculator.com/survey.aspx

-Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available: April 2012
+Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available: April, 2013

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS 0
+PRIVATE INSTITUTIONS g

-Tuition: \$42,220 \$42,220 2011-12
+•.
+Tuition:

 G1 PUBLIC INSTITUTIONS

+•.
 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state:
+- Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$420 \$420 2011-12
+G1 REQUIRED FEES:

--

 G1 ROOM AND BOARD:

-(on-campus) \$10,830 \$10,830 2011-12
+(on-campus)

 G1 ROOM ONLY:

-- (on-campus) \$5,920 \$5,920
+(on-campus)

 G1 BOARD ONLY:

-- (on-campus meal plan) \$4,910 \$4,910
+(on-campus meal plan)

-G1 Comprehensive tuition and room ar nd board fee (if your
+G1 Comprehensive tuition and room ar

-- college cannot provide separate tui
+college cannot provide separate tuit tion and room and

 board fees):

+F

 G1 Other:

 G2 Minimum Maximum

-G2 Number of credits per term a stude nt can take for the
+G2 Number of credits per term a studer nt can take for the

-stated full-time tuition 3 Units 5 Units
+stated full-time tuition

-G3 Yes No
+~ Yes No

-G3 Do tuition and fees vary by year of study (e.g.,
+G3 Do tuition and fees vary by year of s atudu (a. a res INU

+G3 sophomore, junior, senior)? study (e.g.,

-sophomore, junior, senior)? Х
+sophomore, junior, senior)?

+~ ~ V NI-

-G4 Г Yes No
+G4 Yes No

-Do tuition and fees vary by undergr aduate instructional 100 110
+G4 Do tuition and fees vary by undergra aduate instructional

-07 program? x
+program?

-~ ·

 G4 %

+/0

 G4 If yes, what percentage of full-time

-more than the tuition and fees repo rted in G1?
+more than the tuition and fees report rted in G1?

-G5 Provide the estimated expenses for a typical full-time undergraduate student: 2011-12
+G5 Provide the estimated expenses for a typical full-time undergraduate student:

 G5 Residents Commuters (living at home) Commuters (not living at home)

-G5 Books and supplies \$1,300
+G5 Books and supplies

 G5 Room only

 G5 Board only

-Room and board total (if your college cannot provide separate room and board figures for commuters not living at home):
+Room and board total (if your

+college cannot provide separate

+room and board figures for

+commuters not living at home):

-G5 Transportation \$0-1,500
+G5 Transportation

-G5 Other expenses \$0-1,000
+G5 Other expenses